jeamajoal/JVSHomeControl/server/MAKER_API.md

 - Prefer storing it in an environment variable or in `server/data/config.json` (which should remain local/private).
 - If you’ve pasted a real token into chat/logs, consider rotating it in Hubitat.

+## HTTPS notes (self-signed certs)

+This project can run the dashboard/API over **HTTPS** using a local certificate.

+- If a cert/key exist, the server will automatically use them.
+- If they do not exist, starting the server will offer to generate a **self-signed** cert.

+### Trust the cert (important)

+If you generate a self-signed certificate, you must **trust** it on the device/browser that loads the dashboard.
+If you don’t, the browser will show warnings and you may see repeated alerts/errors.

+### Maker API `postURL` and TLS verification

+If you set Maker API `postURL` to an `https://.../api/events` URL and Hubitat does not trust your certificate, you must either:

+- Configure Hubitat/Maker to **ignore certificate warnings** (if that option is available), or
+- Use an `http://.../api/events` URL instead.

+### Hubitat polling with HTTPS

+If your `HUBITAT_HOST` is `https://...` and Hubitat uses a self-signed cert, set:

+- `HUBITAT_TLS_INSECURE=1`

+This disables TLS verification for the Hubitat fetch calls from this server.

 ## Endpoint patterns

 Replace these placeholders: